UofTCoders/rcourse/CONTRIBUTING.md

 ## Continuous Integration with Travis

 We use [Travis CI][travis-website] to test all materials in the course repo.
-Any changes (in the form of a pull request) will trigger a Travis build, where Travis will attempt to [knit][knitr-explanation] all the code in the repo.
+Any changes in the form of a pull request will trigger a Travis build, where Travis will attempt to test the code in the repo, [knitting][knitr-explanation] all lesson materials in the process.
 Any errors will cause the Travis build to fail.

 Pull requests can only be merged into the repo with a passing Travis build;
 this is to ensure that all course material is functional.
-If you submit a pull request that does not pass a Travis build, a traceback can be found on the link to that pull request's respective build.
+If you submit a pull request that does not pass a Travis build, a traceback to the error can be found on the link to that pull request's respective build.

 More on the practice of continuous integration can be found on [Travis CI's website][ci-explanation].